okcashpro/okcash/docs/docs/packages/plugins.md

 ---

+### Coinbase Wallet Management

+The plugin automatically handles wallet creation or uses an existing wallet if the required details are provided during the first run.

+1. **Wallet Generation on First Run**
+   If no wallet information is provided (`COINBASE_GENERATED_WALLET_HEX_SEED` and `COINBASE_GENERATED_WALLET_ID`), the plugin will:

+   - **Generate a new wallet** using the Coinbase SDK.
+   - Automatically **export the wallet details** (`seed` and `walletId`) and securely store them in `runtime.character.settings.secrets` or other configured storage.
+   - Log the wallet’s default address for reference.
+   - If the character file does not exist, the wallet details are saved to a characters/charactername-seed.txt file in the characters directory with a note indicating that the user must manually add these details to settings.secrets or the .env file.

+2. **Using an Existing Wallet**
+   If wallet information is available during the first run:
+   - Provide `COINBASE_GENERATED_WALLET_HEX_SEED` and `COINBASE_GENERATED_WALLET_ID` via `runtime.character.settings.secrets` or environment variables.
+   - The plugin will **import the wallet** and use it for processing mass payouts.

+---

 #### 6. Coinbase MassPayments Plugin (`@eliza/plugin-coinbase`)

 This plugin facilitates the processing of cryptocurrency mass payouts using the Coinbase SDK.
 It enables the creation and management of mass payouts to multiple wallet addresses, logging all transaction details to a CSV file for further analysis.